learn-academy-2022-bravo/week-3-assessment-zmprunella/interview-questions.md

   Your answer: Yarn has to do with running react in JS.
 Not sure but maybe it's Jest files that are modified in a react appication?

   Researched answer: Also created by FaceBook, Yarn is a packaging software system in Javascript.
 It provies security, consistency and greater speed.
+Creates yarn.locl files, node_modules.